jfischoff/jfischoff.github.io/data/blog/hardest-wont-fix.md

 sys_exit_epoll_ctl tid: 5111 return value: 0
 ```

-This is the [expected sequence](https://github.com/ghc/ghc/blob/1c2c2d3dfd4c36884b22163872feb87122b4528d/libraries/base/GHC/Event/EPoll.hsc#L93).
-The `epoll_ctl` successfully added a callback after failing to modify the callback because it didn't exist.
+This is the [expected sequence](https://github.com/ghc/ghc/blob/1c2c2d3dfd4c36884b22163872feb87122b4528d/libraries/base/GHC/Event/EPoll.hsc#L93). `epoll_ctl` successfully added a callback after failing to modify a non-existent callback.

 There goes that theory.

 Somewhat lost I started to read the `epoll_wait` source.
-To help understand which code paths were executed I added more kprobes to see what `epoll_wait` was doing.
+To help understand which code paths were executed I added more `kprobe`s to see what `epoll_wait` was doing.

 This when I noticed the following sequence: